Go to top button

 • Derived indicators are expressed in units or percentages

-Statistics Portugal relies heavily on administrative data as the primary source of information, given that over 95% of the data produced under SBS/BD is derived from administrative sources.
+Statistics Portugal relies heavily on administrative data as the primary source of information, given that more than 95% of the data produced under SBS/BD is derived from administrative sources.

 a) Type of data source:

 BD uses mostly administrative data as a source.
-From Simplified Business Information (IES) we receive information of companies and from the Tax administration we receive information about sole proprietors.
+From Simplified Business Information (IES) Statistics Portugal receives information of companies and from the Tax administration information about sole proprietors.
 This fiscal data complements the data from the Portuguese Business Register, which is subject to updates at any time.

 b) Coverage of SBR (Statistical Business Register):

-We have all the necessary coverage (NACE activities and legal forms).
+Statistics Portugal has all the necessary coverage (NACE activities and legal forms).
 For companies, the criteria for inclusion in BD, is that the total of turnover or main expenditures, or employment are greater than zero (0).
 For sole proprietors only the turnover or employment are greater than zero (0).
-In resume, we consider on BD the enterprises that perform market activities.
-The SBR include all enterprises.
+In resume, Statistics Portugal considers on BD the enterprises that perform market activities.
+The SBR includes all enterprises.

 c) Matching, profiling or imputation: